wihi-labs/WHIP/0014-dual-token.md

 # Specification
 WiHi shall issue a token called \$WNT which will be used to vote on matters of governance in the WiHi DAO and to reward the core and contributor layers.
 WiHi shall issue a utility token called \$WIHI which will be used to reward the WiHi supporter layer.

 WiHi shall create two treasuries: a core treasury and a supporter treasury.
-The core treasury shall initially contain the entire, fully diluted supply of \$WNT tokens in addition to any tokens owned by WiHi at the time of instantiation.
+The core treasury shall initially contain the entire, fully-diluted supply of \$WNT tokens in addition to any tokens owned by WiHi at the time of instantiation.
 The supporter treasury shall initially be empty.
 The core treasury may hold any type of token.
 The supporter treasury may hold only \$WNT and may receive this \$WNT only from the core treasury.

 \$WNT:
 - Fixed supply
 - Represents voting rights in the WiHi DAO
-- Represents ownership of core treasury
+- Represents ownership of non-\$WNT tokens in the core treasury
-- May only be swapped with tokens in the core treasury with agreement of at least 80\% of a DAO vote; upon swap the \$WNT is burned
+- May only be swapped with non-\$WNT tokens in the core treasury after a proposal from the governance committee or a commission to which this responsibility has been delegated, and with a further confirmation given by DAO vote; swapped \$WNT is burned

 \$WIHI:
 - Flexible supply
 - Represents ownership of supporter treasury
-- May be swapped with tokens in treasury at any time; upon swap the \$WIHI is burned
+- May be swapped with tokens in the supporter treasury at any time; swapped \$WIHI is burned
 - Minted as needed to reward supporters

 Core treasury: